CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 {% include figure.html image="images/python-packaging-to-audience.png" caption="Image showing code undergoing packaging to achieve understanding, trust, and connection for an audience."  %}

 These can be thought of metaphors when it comes to packaging in Python.
-Just like books, software can sometimes have a [code smells](https://en.wikipedia.org/wiki/Code_smell) we want to avoid.
+Books have a smell which sometimes comes from how it was stored, treated, or maintained.
+Just like books, software can sometimes have a [code smells](https://en.wikipedia.org/wiki/Code_smell) indicating a lack of care or less sustainable condition.
 Following good packaging practices helps to avoid unwanted code smells while increasing development velocity, maintainability of software through understandability, trustworthiness of the content, and connection to other projects.

 Note: these techniques can also work just as well for [inner source](https://en.wikipedia.org/wiki/Inner_source) collaboration (private or proprietary development within organizations)!
 Don't hesitate to use these on projects which may not be public facing in order to make development and maintenance easier (if only for you).